 Driving west from Sligo, you will be following the rugged coastline as you leave County Sligo and enter County Mayo, one of the prettiest counties in Ireland in my opinion.
 Mayo is dotted with beautiful beaches, craggy islands, Ireland’s holiest mountain and is home to Ireland’s largest island.

 This area of Ireland is one of the least densely populated but is also one of the most beautiful.
 Intertwined with nature are historical sites to visit and sculpture trails to seek out.

 The best things to do in Mayo along this section of the Wild Atlantic Way are:

-- Ireland’s most extensive prehistoric cemeteries is located just south of Sligo.
-Carrowmore is the largest group of megaliths in Ireland and second largest in Europe.
+- Ireland’s most extensive prehistoric cemeteries are located just south of Sligo.
+Carrowmore is the largest group of megaliths in Ireland and the second largest in Europe.